maplumi/ipc-areas/README.md

 ## Data Consumption

-- **Country TopoJSON**: Each country lives under `data/{ISO3}/{ISO3}_{YEAR}_areas.topojson`.
-The `YEAR` component reflects the most recent IPC assessment that delivered data during the last run.
-More areas data are also sourced from older IPC assessements upto 2020.
-Only unique area names are retained.
+- **Country TopoJSON**: Each country lives under `data/{ISO3}/{ISO3}_areas.topojson`.
+The dataset aggregates all unique area records (by IPC id) discovered across the configured assessment years, so feature properties retain their original `year` values even though the filename no longer encodes a single year.
 - **Global TopoJSON**: `data/ipc_global_areas.topojson` contains all areas deduplicated across countries.
 Coordinates are rounded to four decimal places and can be optionally simplified for lighter payloads.
 - **Index File**: `data/index.json` lists every exported country dataset including feature counts, CDN URLs (if `CDN_RELEASE_TAG` was set), and timestamps.
 Use this file for programmatic discovery.
 - **Coordinate Precision**: Country files preserve full precision from the API.
 The global file defaults to four decimal places; adjust via `scripts/simplify_ipc_global_areas.py` if you need alternative precision.